 "Why Forehead?" she wondered out loud.
 His devotion to the rosette had many of his friends shaking their heads, and a few others silently rooting for Hinata to finally catch his attention.
 Sakura's current feelings for Sasuke were—at present—a mystery.
 It was because of this that the increasing amount of positive attention she gave to the blond had more of their friends feeling anxious rather than happy for him.
 Naruto had somehow managed to worm his way into the hearts of everyone who got close to him, and no one wanted to see him get hurt.
-If Sakura was the one to hurt him—unintentional as it may be—she would suddenly find herself on the receiving end of quite a few cold shoulders.
+If Sakura was the one to hurt him—even if unintended—the girl would suddenly find herself on the receiving end of quite a few cold shoulders.
 Ino's included.

 For all her suddenness, Naruto didn't seem all that surprised by the question.

 "You know, sometimes I think I'm still trying to figure that out myself," he replied honestly.
 He had tried not to focus too much on his pink-haired teammate that evening; the thought of her out with another man (a better man, in his opinion) left him feeling slightly ill.
 He was glad that she got what she wanted—the best date possible—but that didn't stop him from gulping down a mouthful of champagne every time she popped into his head.

 "For the smartest kunoichi of our class, that girl can be so stupid sometimes," Ino nodded sagely.
 She quickly stopped moving her head as it only brought to her attention how delayed her actions were becoming.